-Past subsidized jobs programs have been relatively 1) temporary and transitional, and 2) part of randomized controlled trials that led to unsubsidized jobs post-program.
+Past SE programs have been relatively 1) temporary and transitional, or 2) part of randomized controlled trials that rarely led to unsubsidized jobs post-program.
 Most led to higher employment and income for participating workers while the subsidized position was available.
-In some longer-lasting programs,
+In some (often longer-lasting and more intensive) programs, participants remained better-off well after the program ended.